The age-verification questions for the first Leisure Suit Larry, released in 1987, include:

 From a different Let's Play: The third video of baldurk and co.'s LP of Left 4 Dead had Baldurk, playing as Bill, get ambushed and killed by zombies before he could make it into the safe room at the very end.
 The last words of the video are EthanSteele commenting "Sometimes, you have to make sacrifices."
 Left 4 Dead 2 had just come out as this video was posted, and fans of the game all know what happened to Bill (again) in its Downloadable Content.

 Yet another Let's Play example: Cooked Auto's LP of Halo 2, during the "Delta Halo" level, has him discussing the SPARTAN-III project.
-He expresses interest in a game focused on them, but then notes that this would be almost impossible without courting a ton of controversy, because of the fact that most of the SPARTAN-III's are Child Soldiers, and highly-expendable ones at that.
+He expresses interest in a game focused on them, but then notes that this would be almost impossible without courting a ton of controversy, because of the fact that most of the Spartan-IIIs are Child Soldiers, and highly-expendable ones at that.
 Cue Halo: Reach a year and a half later, where you play as part of a team of Spartan-IIIs and all but one of them are dead by the end of the game.

-At one point in Mass Effect 1, Ashley, when seeing the Destiny Ascension says, "Look at that monster!
+At one point in Mass Effect, Ashley, when seeing the Destiny Ascension says, "Look at that monster!
 Its main gun could rip through any ship in the Alliance fleet!"
 Then the Alliance has to save it later on.

 Combining the two memes of "Ah, yes, Reapers," with "My name is Bolo Santosi." gives us "My name is Bolo Santosi.
 I am the leader of the immortal race of sentient starships known as the Reapers."

-The DLC's for game 2 cause an amusing moment because, if you play them after completing the main storyline, you are being helped by the Illusive Man after, depending on your choices during the game, you've essentially stolen the Normandy 2, caused the defection of a large chunk of Cerberus personnel including one of his top lieutenants to you, and blew up the Collector base he desperately wanted.
+The DLC for game 2 causes an amusing moment because, if you play them after completing the main storyline, you are being helped by the Illusive Man after, depending on your choices during the game, you've essentially stolen the Normandy 2, caused the defection of a large chunk of Cerberus personnel including one of his top lieutenants to you, and blew up the Collector base he desperately wanted.
 He's obviously not one to hold a grudge.